sudip6164/nursery-plant-shop/README.md

 stripe.secretKey=your_stripe_secret_key
 ```

-4. Start XAMPP and enable MySQL and Apache
+5. Start XAMPP and enable MySQL and Apache

-5. Build and run the project:
+6. Build and run the project:
 ```bash
 mvn spring-boot:run
 ```

-6. Access the application:
+7. Access the application:
    - User Panel: http://localhost:8080
    - Admin Panel: http://localhost:8080/admin

+### Admin Access
+To access the admin panel, use these default credentials:
+- Email: Admin@12345.com
+- Password: Admin@12345

+> Note: It's highly recommended to change these credentials after your first login or create a new admin account for security purposes.

 ## 💳 Simulating Stripe Payments (Test Mode)